 Ali, who was officially diagnosed with Parkinson’s in 1984, was a major donor to this center.
 His generosity made it possible for the center to expand into a larger facility and offer needed services and treatments for people with Parkinson’s and other degenerative diseases.
 This center also strives to make the overall quality of life better for those living with and treating PD.
 The center now provides exercise services, numerous types of therapies and cutting-edge treatments for mobility conditions including deep-brain stimulation.

 Even as Ali’s Parkinson’s progressed, he always took the time to embrace, encourage and inspire those fighting the disease around the world.
 His death reaches way beyond the world of boxing.
 Ali has become one of the most recognized and admired persons worldwide both in and out of the ring.

-His efforts to raise Parkinson’s awareness have been influential to numerous home care agencies in North Broward, FL.
+His efforts to raise Parkinson’s awareness have been influential to numerous North Broward Home Care.
 Home Care Assistance is one such agency that provides comprehensive Parkinson’s care in the comfort of your loved one’s home.
 Call 954-906-5161 today to set up a free consultation with a dedicated Care Manager.
 We are always available to take your call and customize a care plan for your loved one.